Chapter 1. Introduction to Red Hat Identity Management

 - IdM servers and clients are Red Hat Enterprise Linux machines.
 However, even though IdM does not support Windows clients directly, it allows integration with Active Directory environment.

 NoteThis guide describes using IdM in Linux environments only.
 For more information on integration with Active Directory, see the Windows Integration Guide.For information on the Samba suite, which allows integrating Linux machines into Active Directory environment, see the Using Samba, Kerberos, and Winbind chapter in the Windows Integration Guide.
+If you use Samba as a server, note that integrating the server into the IdM domain and authenticating users connecting to the Samba server against the IdM or a trusted Active Directory domain is not supported.

 1.1.1.
 Examples of Benefits Brought by IdM